Z-Coding-dot/Exchange-Rate/README.md

-# Weather and Air Quality and Exchange Rate App
+# Weather and Exchange Rate App

 A web application to provide real-time weather, air quality, and currency exchange rate information.
 The app is designed with a user-friendly interface and integrates several APIs to deliver dynamic and accurate data.